 According to the Bureau of Labor Statistics, the employment growth rate for automotive service technicians is around 0%.
 This means that there could be less job openings for automotive service technicians within the next ten years.

-Where do mechanics work?
+Where do these professionals work?

 Mechanics work in gas stations, repair shops, maintenance shops, accessories and tire stores.